smkent/monoscad/rugged-box/README.md

 ## Make your own custom boxes

 Make your own custom boxes using `rugged-box-library.scad`!
+Try one of these tutorials for inspiration.

 | [Tutorial: **Rugged box with dividers**](tutorials/box-with-dividers.md) | [Tutorial: **Rugged box with cutouts**](tutorials/box-with-cutouts.md) |
 | --- | --- |